i2cs/i2csmobile-docs/Ionic Mobile App/02 Getting Started/01 Basics.md

 Google analytics service.
 Captures page views.

 * `data.service.js`
 Calls the http API endpoints and resolves the response.
-Contains authentication call, `apiLogin` which should be called before using apiSecuredPost method. otherwise it will reject the request with error status of 0 on API calls which needs the authentication.
 The `dataService` is responsible for providing a `promise` object containing the requested data.
 On a success response it returns the data from the server, and on an error the promise rejects with the HTTP server response. i.e, HTTP server response object contains,

 ```
 config:Object